EmaSevcikova/shellcode_detector/README.md

 - Python 3.+
 - GDB
-- using a virtual environment is reccomended
+- using a virtual environment is recommended

 ## Usage